top of page

 Capitol Hill Studio

-Lofted above a woodworking shop with a handful of other Seattle artists and makers, I have the space to make a mess, gather wood scraps, and have a kind community of creatives.
+Lofted above a woodworking shop with a handful of other Seattle artists and makers, I have the space to make a mess, gather wood scraps, and have a community of kind creatives.

 My Creative Process and Materials